TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: combinations(iterable, r)

-   Return *r* length subsequences of elements from the input *iterable*.
+   Return *r* length subsequences of elements kutoka the input *iterable*.

    Combinations are emitted in lexicographic sort order.
 So, if the input *iterable* is sorted, the combination tuples will be produced